tailwarden/komiser/dashboard/README.md

 ## Getting Started

+Follow the [Contribution Guide](https://github.com/tailwarden/komiser/blob/develop/CONTRIBUTING.md#contributing-to-komiser-dashboard-ui) first if you haven't done so already.
+Then come back here and follow the next steps:

-First, run the development server:
+1. run the development server:

 ```bash
 # From the Komiser root folder start the Komiser server, run: